Frequently Asked Questions

 Japanese Beetles are

 Japanese Beetles lay their eggs in soil.
 The eggs hatch in eight to fourteen days.
 The larvae, which are grubs, feed mostly on grass roots and can severely damage lawns, golf courses, and pasture fields.
 In October, the grubs dig deeper into the soil to over-winter.
 Around mid April they come out of hibernation, begin to feed again, grow to a mature size of about 1” long, and then pupate.
-In June adult beetles begin to emerge from the pupae and rampantly feed on foliage, flowers, and fruit.
+Between May (in southern states) and late June (in northern states), adult beetles begin to emerge from the pupae and immediately begin to rampantly feed on foliage, flowers, and fruit.

 Because they are so destructive, the USDA imposed the Japanese Beetle Quarantine.
-The quarantine restricts the movement of soil that could potentially be infected with Japanese Beetle eggs and/or larvae into areas not yet heavily infected with this insect.
-Since most of my plants are grown outdoors in pots, Japanese Beetles eggs and/or larvae could be in the soil.
+The quarantine restricts the movement of soil that could potentially be infected with Japanese Beetle eggs, larvae, or pupae into areas not yet heavily infected with this insect.
+It also prevents the movement of plants which could potentially be infested with Japanese Beetle adults.
+Since most of my plants are grown outdoors in pots, Japanese Beetles eggs, larvae, or pupae could be in the soil, and adults could be clinging to the plant foliage.
 Hence, my plants cannot be shipped to those states which are not yet heavily infected with Japanese Beetles.

 Adult monarchs (and many other butterfly species) love